 Submission of Northern Spotted Owl Data

-CDFW manages the Spotted Owl Observations Database and a supplemental barred owl dataset.
+CDFW manages the Spotted Owl Observations Database (SPOWDB) and a supplemental barred owl dataset.
 You can submit data to these databases by sending it directly to email@example.com.
 Data entry templates are available upon request.

 You may also submit data using the CNDDB Online Field Survey Form.
 This form is an internet application that allows users to map an observation of a rare species, including but not limited to spotted owls, and submit the location and associated data in a single step.
 First time users will need to set up an account but will not need a CNDDB subscription to submit data.